The way we all register to vote has changed

 - The Full Register of electors lists everyone who is entitled to vote.
 It is available to check, under supervision, at the Civic Centre, the Central Library and some local libraries.
 It is also used by other organisations for prevention and detection of crime and checking your identity when you apply for credit.
 The law states who can have a copy of the full register and what it can be used for.

-- The Edited Register is available for sale to anyone that requests a copy and can be used for any purpose.
+- The Open Register is available for sale to anyone that requests a copy and can be used for any purpose.
 If you do not want your details to be sold on please place a tick in the appropriate column on the registration form.
-All occupiers must be asked individually if they want to opt out of the Edited Register.
+All occupiers must be asked individually if they want to opt out of the Open Register.

 Visit the 'Who Can Vote' page here to view our 'Who Can Register to Vote at a glance' list.
 If your nationality is included on the list then you are eligible to vote.